george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 Installing MicroPython
 ----------------------

-As per the MicroPython ESP32 [introduction](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html)...
+The following is just a condensed form of the MicroPython ESP32 [introduction](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).

 Go to the MicroPython [ESP32 firmware downloads](https://micropython.org/download#esp32) and select the GENERIC firmware for ESP-IDF v4.x, i.e. the ESP32 firmware for boards, like the HUZZAH32, that have no external SPI RAM, and which have been setup (as above) with ESP-IDF 4.x.

-**Important:** I initially used the GENERIC-SPIRAM firmware, which is intended for boards that 4MB of _external_ pSRAM.
-The Adafruit [product page](https://www.adafruit.com/product/3405) notes that the board has "4 MB of SPI Flash", however if you read on, it later states "4 MByte flash include [sic] in the WROOM32 module", i.e. it's not external.
+**Important:** I initially used the GENERIC-SPIRAM firmware, which is intended for boards that 4MB of external pSRAM.
+The Adafruit [product page](https://www.adafruit.com/product/3405) notes that the board has "4 MB of SPI Flash", however pSRAM is something different (as explained [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/external-ram.html#hardware)).
 If you use the GENERIC-SPIRAM, it still works fine but you see these errors in the boot sequence:

     E (593) spiram: SPI RAM enabled but initialization failed.
 Bailing out.
     E (10) spiram: SPI RAM not initialized

-I chose the latest non-nightly (nightlies have the same name as the latest stable release with something like `-167-gf020eac6a` tagged on, the `gf020eac6a` doesn't seem to be a Git hash, perhaps it's some CI generated build number).
+I chose the latest non-nightly (nightlies have the same name as the latest stable release but with something like `-167-gf020eac6a` tagged on, the `gf020eac6a` doesn't seem to be a Git hash, perhaps it's some CI generated build number).

 Once downloaded, flash it to the board: